VictorOkomayin/Netflix-Content-Strategy-Analysis/README.md

    - English Content dominates: English language content accounts for the majority of Netflix viewership, followed by   Korean content.
    - Diverse Content offerings: Other languages also have a significant presence, indicating Netflix's efforts to cater to a diverse audience.
    - Holiday periods: New Year's celebrations, Christmas, and other notable dates like Halloween and Valentine dates see increased viewership hours likely due to work breaks and festivities.
-   - Weekend viewership: Fridays, Thursdays, and Wednesdays also see high viewership hours indicating a strong audience engagement through the week.
+   - Weekend viewership: Fridays, Thursdays, and Wednesdays al see high viewership hours indicating a strong audience engagement through the week.

 - Content Type Performance
    - Shows outperform movies: TV showsSeas account for 68.29% of total viewership hours, movies account for 31.71%.
 This suggests s that Netflix audiences prefer shows over movies, possibly due to their ability to provide relaxation and entertainment.